Pepper (baseball): Game

 Pepper is also a competitive game in which a group of fielders stand in a line fifteen to twenty feet away from a batter; one end of the line is the "front," the other the "back."
 One of the fielders throws the ball to the batter, who attempts to hit grounders to the fielders standing in the line.
-When a fielder cleanly plays the ball, he throws it back to the batter, generally as quickly as possible; the batter then tries to hit the ball again to the fielders.
-If the fielder makes an error in fielding the ball, he must move to the back of the line.
-If the batter hits a foul ball (generally, hits it behind him) or strikes swinging at the ball, he is retired as batter, becomes a fielder, and moves to the end of the line.
+When a fielder cleanly plays the ball, they throw it back to the batter, generally as quickly as possible; the batter then tries to hit the ball again to the fielders.
+If the fielder makes an error in fielding the ball, he or she must move to the back of the line.
+If the batter hits a foul ball (generally, hits it behind themselves) or strikes swinging at the ball, they are retired as a batter, becomes a fielder, and moves to the end of the line.
 The fielder at the front of the line then becomes the batter.
 If the batter hits a line drive or pop-up to the fielders, whoever catches the ball, regardless of their position in the line, becomes the new batter; the batter moves to the end of the line.